elmortem/assetfinder/AssetFinder/Assets/AssetScout/Documentation.md

 - Prefab assets (.prefab)
 - Scriptable Objects
 - Materials and their shader properties
+- C# type references (finds which assets use specific C# types)
 - Any other Unity asset types that can contain references

 Search results show:
 - The asset containing the reference
 - Exact property paths where the reference is used
 - Hierarchical view of nested references

+### Type Reference Search
+The Type Reference Processor provides a powerful way to find assets that use specific C# types in your project:

+- **SerializeReference Support**: Find all assets that use SerializeReference attribute with your custom types
+- **Component Usage**: Discover which prefabs and scenes use specific component types
+- **Generic Type Detection**: Identify usage of your types as generic arguments in collections and custom classes
+- **Custom Type Tracking**: Track the usage of your serializable classes throughout the project
+- **Multiple Types Support**: Handles multiple types defined in a single script file (search is performed by script asset)
+- **Refactoring Aid**: Safely refactor or modify types by knowing all their usage locations
+- **Dependency Analysis**: Understand the dependency graph of your custom types

+This feature is particularly useful when:
+- Refactoring code to ensure all usages are updated
+- Removing deprecated types from your codebase
+- Understanding the impact of changes to shared types
+- Analyzing dependencies between different systems in your project
+- Finding where specific components are used across scenes and prefabs

 ## 8. Extensibility
 Asset Scout features a powerful processor system that allows you to extend its functionality with custom plugins: